m-haisham/Manga-K/README.md

 ### To Start:
 > run main.py

----
+___
 ### Features:
+* Search for manga
 * Download manga from mangakakalot or manganel
-* Search for manga
+* View download manga in the default browser
 * Composite each chapter into a single image

+### Additional info:
+* style.css should be in same directory as main.py/exe for styling to apply